AYER — Citing a lack of response from the Board of Selectmen and a complete lack of budget, Ayer Planning Board Chairman Morris Babcock has resigned.

 Babcock said he had requested multiple times that selectmen hold an emergency Town Meeting, or whatever else was in their power, to reinstate the board’s budget.
 But he argued they still have not done anything.

 “I just wanted them to step up and do something and begin making a change, and they have done absolutely nothing,” he said.

-Babcock argued that the board cannot print on a piece of paper without violating tax laws.
+Babcock said the board cannot even use a piece of paper without violating tax laws.

 “To spend any money on anything, even so much as a simple piece of paper, is a misappropriation of funds,” he said.
 “I was stuck in a position where I could not do anything.”

 Because Sullivan’s position is in a union, Babcock said the board can also not do any of the administrator’s tasks without violating fair labor practice laws.

 “I refuse to be put in the position where I have absolutely zero chance of success,” he said.

 Babcock’s departure is the latest problem the board has faced since May, when former selectman Carolyn McCreary urged voters to eliminate its budget at Town Meeting because the boards were not running efficiently.